Roseinfire/HtmlS/README.md

 * Easy to choose a content layout

 # Installation
-Connect the script and let it do all the dirty job for you. <br>
+Connect the script and let it do all the dirty jobs for you. <br>
-HtmlS compilates inside any `<script>` scpecified as `htmlscript` <br>
+HtmlS compilates inside any `<script>` specified as `htmlscript` <br>
-It's also possible to store htmls separetely from html document.
+It's also possible to store htmls separately from html document.
 ```HTML
 <html>
     <head>